Explore Canada Day Celebrations 2024 – Learn About Canada Day History

 - Flags are flown at half-mast, and memorial ceremonies are held at cenotaphs (war memorials).
 The afternoon Canada Day events in the province are identical to those across the country.

-- People share Happy Canada Day Wishes Messages Greeting Cards Images with their loved ones.
+- People share Happy Canada Day Wishes Messages and Greeting Cards Images with their loved ones.